-The effect of size-dependent characteristics, the Dirichlet, Neumann and Robin boundary conditions, and also the phase lag parameters in the tumor and normal zones of the bi-layered structure under the MFH therapy, is discussed.
-The finite difference scheme and Legendre wavelet Galerkin technique, which modifies the problem into system of algebraic equation, are, respectively, used in space and time coordinates.
-It is obtained that as the characteristic length $\lambda_q$ increases, the temperature also augments.
-In other words, this work confirms that the NL DPL model is more realistic than the trivial DPL model at nanoscale.
-The nonlocal parameters is found to affect the first layer consisting of the cancerous cells which are bombard with the injected magnetic nano-particles.
-The NL DPL model predicts that the treatment time, an important issue for thermal therapy, is less than that of the DPL model.
-Although this study lacks the verification, it can be practically beneficial due to the annunciation of the reduction of thermal therapy time which is an important parameter for patients' comfort.
+A nonlocal dual-phase-lag (NL-DPL) model, which provides the effects of thermomass and size-dependent thermophysical properties at nanoscale, is also developed for MFH treatment \cite{Kumar20164,RKumar20192}.
+The effect of size-dependent characteristics, the Dirichlet, Neumann, and Robin boundary conditions, and the phase lag parameters in the tumor and normal zones of the bilayered structure under the MFH therapy are discussed.
+The finite difference scheme and Legendre wavelet Galerkin technique, which modifies the problem into a system of algebraic equations, are utilized.
+It is obtained that as the characteristic length increases, the temperature also grows.
+In other words, this work confirms that the NL-DPL model is more realistic than the usual DPL model at nanoscale.
+The nonlocal parameters are found to affect the first layer consisting of the cancerous cells, which are exposed to the injected magnetic nanoparticles.
+The NL-DPL model predicts that the treatment time, an essential issue for thermal therapy is less than that of the DPL model.
+Although this study lacks verification, it can be practically beneficial due to the annunciation of the thermal therapy time reduction, an important parameter for patients' comfort.

 Recently, K.C.
-Liu and his colleagues have also studied magnetic hyperthermia under the dual-phase-lag platform~\cite{KCLiu2018,KCLiu2019,KCLiu2020}.
-Moreover, the generalized dual-phase-lag model of bioheat transfer in spherical coordinate system to investigate the heat transfer inside the living tissues induces by guassian spatial source has been developed.
-Moreover, the hybrid numerical scheme founded on the Laplace transform, change of variables, and the modified discretization technique in combination with the hyperbolic shape functions is utilized to vanquish the mathematical difficulties due to specific geometry, interfacial boundary conditions, the singular point, and the transient blood temperature.
-Including the effect of blood temperature, the estimation of the requirement for the power dissipation in magnetic hyperthermia has been given for the safe treatment.
-Also, these studies reveal that due to Gaussian distribution of magnetic particles, it is not easy to have the temperature distribution at the temperatures ranging from 42 °C to 46 °C within the tumor.
+Liu and his colleagues have also studied magnetic hyperthermia under the dual-phase-lag platform \cite{KCLiu2018,KCLiu2019,KCLiu2020}.
+Moreover, the generalized dual-phase-lag model of bioheat transfer has been developed to investigate the heat transfer inside the living tissues induced by a Gaussian spatial source.
+Furthermore, a hybrid numerical scheme is developed, combining Laplace transform with hyperbolic shape function technique in order to ease the implementation of complex geometries and interfaces with singular points.
+Regarding the blood temperature, a criterion is developed that limits the power dissipation in magnetic hyperthermia for safe treatment.
+Also, these studies reveal that due to the Gaussian distribution of magnetic particles, it is not easy to obtain the temperature distribution within the tumor.